 I use my teeth.
 Yes, I do.
 And no, that’s not a bad thing.
-I’m not using much pressure — and that’s my point.
+I’m not using much pressure — that’s the point.
 I’ve been using the same two teeth to close split shot for about thirty years.
 They look the same as the other teeth.
 I once asked my dentist if I was damaging those teeth, and he said he saw no difference.
 True story.

 With most split shot, it only takes a small amount of pressure to tighten the shot to your line.

 Split shot marketed for fly fishing is way smaller than the Gremlin lead shot commonly used with spinning tackle.
 When the rest of your rig and presentation are dialed, you don’t need much weight to get a pair of nymphs down.
-I carry #1, #4, #6 and #8.
+I carry #1, #4, #6 and #8 for nymphs.
 Quickly and easily changing split shot weights is very important to me, so I choose split shot that have a small divot in the top, to aid in removal.

 Using non-removable split shot makes no sense to me.
-Some popular shot that’s found in fly shops is designed without an easy way to remove it.
+Some popular shot found in fly shops is designed without an easy way to remove it.
 You can squeeze the sides sometimes, but the effort is tedious.
 It comes with inconsistent results and mangled split shot.
 Why go through all that?
 No wonder some anglers hate split shot!
 Just choose removable shot.
 (More on those options below.)

 Small shot can be hard to put on and take off with crude, blunt tools.
-So I use these:
+So I use hemostats designed for the job.

-These are the antithesis of crude and blunt.
-They are Spring Creek Clamps from Dr. Slick.
-You can find them of similar design from other manufacturers as well.
-The fine tips are what make these the perfect tool for grabbing one side of the split shot (next to that divot) and grasping the other side with your thumbnail.
+The Spring Creek Clamps from Dr. Slick are the antithesis of crude and blunt.
+The fine tips make these the perfect tool for grabbing one side of the split shot (next to that divot) and grasping the other side with your thumbnail.
 The shot opens right up by prying it open.
 I also like the sturdy arms, secure lock and wide finger holes of these clamps.